What is FTTP?

 FTTP stands for fibre to the premises.
-This is a next generation business IP access technology.
-FTTP uses fibre to connect the core network of the service provider .e.g.
-BT all the way through the local exchange to the customer termination point.
+FTTP is a next-generation business internet access technology.
+FTTP uses fibre to connect the service provider's core network, for example, BT, all the way through the local exchange to the customer termination point.
 GEA over FTTP (generic ethernet access over FTTP) is a business class product backed by service level guarantees and fix times.

 Instead of using copper between the local exchange/cabinet and the installation site, fibre is used end to end.
-The majo change is the use of a fibre connection between the local cabinet and the installation premises.
-This means FTTc can offer very high capacity speeds to it's users.
+The significant change is the use of a fibre connection between the local cabinet and the installation premises.
+The use of fibre means FTTP can offer remarkably high capacity speeds to its users.

-Potentially FTTP has unlimited bandwidth capability, only being limited by the capability of the electronic equipment lighting the fibre.
+Potentially FTTP has unlimited bandwidth capability, only being limited by the electronic equipment lighting the fibre.
 Today FTTP speeds are being offered of up to 330Mb.
-The upload and download speeds are the same, they are symmetrical.
-The bandwidth speed is offered at 1:1 contention.
+The upload and download speeds are the same; they are symmetrical.
+The bandwidth quality options exist, including ultra high quality at 1:1 contention.

 GEA over FTTP uses one fibre.
 Back up is available using a second fibre or copper line.
-The service is not provided over diverse ducting.
-This means if the duct is cut the service (potentially both fibre and copper) will fail.
+The service is not routed diversely.
+A lack of diversity means if the duct is cut, the service will fail.

 GEA over FTTP is available to over 85% of UK businesses.
 You can check if your business can receive GEA over FTTP by checking using the Amvia checker on this page.

 GEA over FTTP does offer uncontended 1:1 bandwidth.
-This means there is no sharing bandwidth with other companies.
+Uncontended access means there is no sharing bandwidth with other companies.
 Businesses can rely on the fact that the speed ordered will be the continuous speed achieved.
 There is no cap on the data transferred over the circuit each month.
-The service is truly unlimited and there are no fair usage policies.
+The service is truly unlimited, and there are no fair usage policies.

-Although not as strong as a fibre leased line SLA, GEA over FTTP services are backed by significant service guarantees.
+Although not as strong as a fibre leased line SLA, significant service guarantees back GEA over FTTP services.
 The guarantees cover features such as speed and availability.
 Unlike a leased line SLA, jitter, latency and packet loss are not usually included in a GEA over FTTP SLA.

-Fibre to the Premises services operate on the same upload speed as download speed.
-This is called a symmetrical bandwidth connection.
+Fibre to the Premises services operates on the same upload speed as download speed called symmetrical bandwidth connection.
 The service is balanced, so if you order 100Mbps, you will receive 100Mbps upload and 100Mbps download.
 Similarly, if you order 200Mbps, you will get 200Mbps up and 200Mbps down.
 There are several benefits of this symmetry: If remote users are accessing HQ hosted applications and content.
 They can download and access these much faster.
 FTP and other remote web services have a far higher performance.
 It is quick to send and upload large files.
 Speeds are available up to 330Mbps.

 Because the service uses existing duct infrastructure, the availability is widespread.
 The main determining factor as to whether you can get access is not the availability of fibre.
 It is the availability of access technology at your local exchange from either BT or an LLU provider.

 Most providers provide an online web portal specific to your service.
-This can show you uptime statistics, usage of the connection over time and much more.
+The portal can show you uptime statistics, usage of the connection over time and much more.
 Often this service also allows you to raise a support ticket and handle any moves and changes.

 Is GEA over FTTP a good compromise between ADSL and a leased line?

 FTTP is a much better product for businesses than DSL.
-DSL is a best endeavours product.
-This means speed is the best the provider can try to deliver, no commitment.
+DSL is the best endeavours product, which means speed is the best the provider can deliver, with no commitment.
 Uptime is the best the provider can try to offer, with no obligation.
-FTTP has a 9 hour fix SLA and 24 x 7 x 365 support.
+FTTP has a 9-hour fix SLA and 24 x 7 x 365 support.
 If your business relies on internet access, your SLA is a critical consideration.

-It depends entirely on your requirements.
-What is suitable for one business may not be suitable for another.
-Amvia have experts on hand to help you make the right decision.
+Choosing the correct service depends entirely on your requirements.
+What is suitable for one business may not be ideal for another.
+Amvia has experts on hand to help you make the right decision.

-Is it possible my installation may encounter time delays during installation, and if so how does this typically affect the progress of an order?
+Is it possible my installation may encounter time delays during installation, and how does this typically affect the progress of an order?

 It is possible.
 A new fibre cable will need to be installed to your premises.
 Delays and unforeseen issues are sometimes encountered.
-We will work with you to minimise such issues.
+Amvia will work with you to minimise such problems.

 What is the maximum speed available?

-Most businesses should receive the speed they demand.
-This is because an all optical fibre service does not face the same limitations as a copper/fibre service.
-Theoretically at the moment the maximum speed any business can receive is 330Mbps.
+Most businesses should receive the speed they demand because an all-optical fibre service does not face the same limitations as a copper/fibre service.
+Theoretically, at the moment, the maximum speed any business can receive is 330Mbps.
 The chances are FTTP is available at your business premises.
-To make sure use this FTTP availability checker.
+To make sure use the FTTP availability checker.

 Is fibre to the premises suitable for VoIP?

-Yes, actually it is ideal to support VoIP applications.
-The circuit and bandwidth is dedicated to you.
-This means you can rely on the bandwidth availability you need to successfully run VoIP applications.
-If you select a provider which can enable QoS.
-You will be able to partition dedicated bandwidth to phone calls.
-This will enable you to guarantee call quality.
+Yes, it is ideal for supporting VoIP applications.
+The circuit and bandwidth are dedicated to you, which means you can rely on the bandwidth availability you need to run VoIP applications successfully if you select a provider which can enable QoS.
+You will be able to partition dedicated bandwidth to phone calls, which allow you to guarantee call quality.

 How much is FTTP?